kimberlyhirsh/100-days-of-code/log.md

 **Link(s) to work**: [Calculator App](http://www.example.com)
 -->

+### Day 4: February 6, Thursday

+**Today's Progress**: Completed the freeCodeCamp certification project, "Learn CSS Flexbox by Building a Photo Gallery."

+**Thoughts**: This is where my conceptual understanding of CSS starts to fall apart.
+I'm definitely going to dig deeper into this topic before I move on at freeCodeCamp.

+**Link(s) to work**: [freeCodeCamp profile](https://www.freecodecamp.org/kimberlyhirsh)

 ### Day 4: February 3, Monday

 **Today's Progress**: Completed the freeCodeCamp certification project, "Learn the CSS Box Model by Building a Rothko Painting."